Emmanuel047/alx_capstone_project/README.md

 1. HTML: For structuring the content of the web pages.
 2. CSS: For styling and designing the page.
-3. JavaScript: For adding interactivity and enhancing user experience.
-4. Python: Used with Flask for Backend Development of the application.
-5. Flask: For handling form submission.
-6. Git: Version control for code management.
+3. Git: Version control for code management.

 FUTURER IMPROVEMENT
 In future versions, I aim to add more features such as: